History of Guyana: PPP re-election and aftermath

 To counter the MPCA with its link to Burnham, the PPP formed the Guiana Agricultural Workers Union.
-This new union's political mandate was to organize the Indo-Guyanese sugarcane field-workers.
-The MPCA immediately responded with a one-day strike to emphasize its continued control over the sugar workers.
+This new union's political mandate was to organise the Indo-Guyanese sugarcane field-workers.
+The MPCA immediately responded with a one-day strike to emphasise its continued control over the sugar workers.
 In March 1964, when the Jagan government moved to expel Meakins from the country, U.S. consul Carlson intervened to prevent it.
-Earlier, he had attempted to neutralize the Guianese Trades Union Council.
-However, William Howard McCabe helped the strikers, while U.S. labor unions worked alongside him, as part of a covert CIA labor operation.
+Earlier, he had attempted to neutralise the Guianese Trades Union Council.
+However, William Howard McCabe helped the strikers, while U.S. labour unions worked alongside him, as part of a covert CIA labour operation.

 By early 1963, the diplomatic representation of the U.S. in Georgetown changed to general consulate, which included a "CIA communications backchannel".
 Through that backchannel, Burham provided assurances to the CIA about what his political program would be, resulting in the agency sending him financial assistance.
 He had become the "CIA's instrument" against Jagan.
 At the same time, Burham supported proportional representation, as did D'Augilar, which the government resisted, leading to more discord.
 Before the election in 1964 began, the British unilaterally imposed a "proportional representation electoral format" in Guyana.
 McCabe met with the unionists in the country, the CIA proposed a paper which reportedly outlined "a project to influence that election".
 In addition, the CIA would start a political party to draw off the PPP's support.
 Jagan retained no desire to make a coalition government with Burnham and the PPP.